-The Management Company exercises the membership and creditors' rights associated with the investments of the investment fund it manages independently and exclusively in the interests of the investors.
-The fund management company will, upon request, provide the investors with information on the exercising of membership and creditors' rights.
+The fund management company exercises the membership and creditors' rights associated with the investments of the investment fund it manages independently and exclusively in the interests of the investors.
+The fund management company will, upon request, provide investors with information on the exercising of membership and creditors' rights.